PipeRift/rift/Docs/Development/Setup.md

 ### 2. Use an IDE
 Any IDE supporting CMake is suitable.

-NOTE: In Linux we don't need to specify the path to LLVM since it will be detected, but if we have multiple installations, we can choose which one by setting cmake variable `RIFT_LLVM_PATH` to the path we want.
+NOTE: In Linux we don't need to specify the path to LLVM since it will be detected, but if we have multiple installations, we can choose which one by setting cmake variable `RIFT_LLVM_BUILD_PATH` to the path we want.